jacobh/bikepacking-journal/content/rides/otways-west.md

 This route is an exploration of the western half of the Otways.

-#### Day 1
 Starting at the Colac train station, then heading south-west to Princetown, skirting the edges between forest and pastoral land.

-#### Day 2
-Heads east starting with a coastal landscape, into farmland, then forest, and back to the coast.

-#### Day 3
-Muddy management vehicle and hiking tracks are slow going initially, a pit stop in Apollo Bay, then a stunning climb up to say goodbye to the coast and reenter the forest.
-Descending then climbing a valley, then bombing down some sketchy fire tracks to camp.

-#### Day 4
-Commute back to Colac
+Then cutting across to the east up into the hills, with lush forest.
+Dropping back down to the coast and heading across Cape Otway, then through Apollo Bay before heading back north through the hills and back to Colac.

 For 3 breakfasts and 3 dinners I cooked up a dehydrated meal, which consumed 70 grams of gas.